 I love the saying by Clifton Fadiman: “When you travel, remember that a foreign country is not designed to make you comfortable.
 It is designed to make its own people comfortable.”

 I think that every person needs to experience the type of discomfort that comes by living in a place that was not created to make YOU comfortable, but its own people comfortable.

 Of course, there are two things that could happen when you do this.
 The first thing would be to become bitter and complain about the way that a certain country does things.

-Of course, it’s totally normal and okay to be frustrated and uncomfortable, but you can’t let that make you think that YOUR way of doing things is superior simply because it is what you know.
+Of course, it’s totally normal and okay to be frustrated and uncomfortable (that’s called culture shock!), but you can’t let that make you think that YOUR way of doing things is superior simply because it is what you know.

 Although I definitely am not now, I used to be an extremely picky eater.
 Before I moved to Chile for two years, I had never eaten a tomato or a banana.
 Now I eat both daily.

 Before meeting my husband and moving to Mexico, I only had bean burritos.
 Now I’ve eaten every kind of taco I can get my hands on.